odino/odino.github.com/source/_posts/2015-02-20-on-monoliths-service-oriented-architectures-and-microservices.markdown

-Monolithic architectures are the ones running on a single application layer that tends to bundle all the functionalities needed by the architecture together.
+Monolithic architectures are the ones running on a single application layer that tends to bundle together all the functionalities needed by the architecture.

-At the architectural level, this is the simplest form of the ones we're gonna see in this post simply because it doesn't involve as many actors as the other options I will mention.
+At the architectural level, this is the simplest form of architecture simply because it doesn't involve as many actors as other architectural styles.

-If we, for example, want to build a web architecture with a monolithic approach, we would start developing the frontend and make it access data directly rather than giving it an abstraction layer such as an API.
+If we, for example, want to build a web architecture with a monolithic approach, we would start developing the frontend of it and make it access data directly rather than giving it an abstraction layer such as an API.